PatrycjaZiolkowska/JavaJourney/README.md

 # Development Environment

-I am using Visual Studio Code as my local repository to write and test my Java code.
+I am using Visual Studio Code as my local repository to write and test my Java code, Java Development Kit (JDK).
 I am also using Git as my version control system to commit and push changes to this remote repository.

 # Getting Started